 As a professional private investigator and a former Federal agent, it can be very hard for me to watch television.
 With rare exception, nearly every Hollywood depiction of private investigation and criminal investigation consistently gets it wrong.
+(I’ve written a few posts about the Hollywood vs. reality aspect of private investigation: here, here and here.)

 I recently caught an episode of the TV show Hannibal.
 I enjoyed the quality of the show: the high level of production and excellent acting.
 The most surprising thing about the show is that it’s on TV in the first place because it’s extremely graphic and violent.
 Moreover, this show is on NBC, not an edgier cable network like FX, or a paid channel like HBO or Showtime.